-An ambulance company representative dropped off a number of calendars with its name and logo on them.
+An ambulance company representative dropped off several calendars with its name and logo on them.
 Can we accept these?
 No, you should not accept items that are designed to market an outside organization's business in HonorHealth's non-profit environment.